GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

 * The SL should continue to post updated sitreps on a regular cadence (the section on severities, below, suggests cadences for each level).
 These sitreps should be sent to Slack, to GSA-IT and US-CERT via email, and to any other stakeholders identified throughout the process (e.g. clients).

-* For user impacting incidents, users must be kept up to date via the [Logon.gov Statuspage](https://logingov.statuspage.io/)  ([Statuspage Admin Interface](https://manage.statuspage.io/login))
+* For user impacting incidents, users must be kept up to date via the [Login.gov Statuspage](https://logingov.statuspage.io/)  ([Statuspage Admin Interface](https://manage.statuspage.io/login))

 ### Retrospective Phase